DailyBotHQ/search-text-highlight/README.md

 ### Css Styles

-You can use these css styles in your html code to highlight the found text.
+Use these css styles in your html code to highlight the found text.
 ```css
 :root {
   --light-blue-color: #b1d9ff;